JonHertzig/practice-leadership-handbook/index.rst

 Practice Leadership Handbook
 ======================================

-The concern of **practice leadership** is the posture and behaviour of the organisation as a whole, in some field of practice that cuts across products, projects and teams.
+The concern of **practice leadership** is the posture and behaviour of the organisation as a whole, in some field of practice that cuts across products, projects, and teams.

 Insofar as practice leadership is associated with a particular outcome, it addresses that outcome through attention to the practices that affect it, and the people who must engage in the practice.